mazhongchao/Purple/README.md

 Purple
 ======

-Purple is a simple web forum system written within PHP
+Purple is a simple forum system written in PHP.